Trusted

 To put things into perspective, Dogecoin is a Lucky Coin fork, which is a fork of Litecoin, which in turn, is a Bitcoin fork.
 So, you could say that Dogecoin’s source code has copious similarities with that of Bitcoin.
 On that count, both these cryptocurrencies have a lot in common.

-Both Bitcoin and Dogecoin have two primary use cases — to transact value, and to serve as a store of value.
-In other words, you could use both to make payments for goods and services at crypto-friendly merchants that accept BTC and DOGE.
-Alternatively, you could also invest in them and hold them over time in the hope of making profits as their respective values go up.
+Both Bitcoin and Dogecoin have two primary use cases — to transact value and to serve as a store of value.
+You could use both to make payments for goods and services at crypto-friendly merchants that accept BTC and DOGE.
+Alternatively, you could also invest in them and hold them over time.

 The major differences between Dogecoin and Bitcoin